Anti-prom: Key differences between MORP and prom/junior prom

-Religious and Cultural Variations
+Religious and cultural variations

 In the United States, youth belonging to the Church of Jesus Christ of Latter-day Saints often attend morps organized through their church or stake.
 This is true even in the state of Utah, where a substantial percentage of the youth belong to Mormon families.
 The custom is that the girls may each ask a boy to take them, but the boys may not ask the girls.

 Queer proms

-Sexual orientation and gender identity sometimes play a role in leading students to form and attend an anti-prom (sometimes referred to as a gay prom or queer prom): lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQQ) students who feel that attending their school's traditional prom with a same-sex partner or not identifying in traditional gender identity fashion would be problematic might choose to hold their own gathering.
+Sexual orientation and gender identity sometimes play a role in leading students to form and attend an anti-prom (sometimes referred to as a gay prom or queer prom): lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) students who feel that attending their school's traditional prom with a same-sex partner or not identifying in traditional gender identity fashion would be problematic might choose to hold their own gathering.
 Gay proms began to form in the 1990s, with one of the longest running and oldest being the Hayward Gay Prom, which was first held in 1995.